GoekeLab/bambu/README.md

 ### General Usage
 The default mode to run *bambu* is using a set of aligned reads (bam files), reference genome annotations (gtf file, TxDb object, or bambuAnnotation object that can be obtained from prepareAnnotations() function), and reference genome sequence (fasta file or BSgenome). bambu will return a summarizedExperiment object with the genomic coordinates for annotated and new transcripts and transcript expression estimates.
-If you do not have any data yet or would like to test Bambu with a full data-set that has been proven to work (the test data-set that comes with the package is too small to do proper analysis on), we recommend the SG-NEx data project.
-You can find this data and instructions on how to install it at [here])https://github.com/GoekeLab/sg-nex-data/blob/master/docs/SG-NEx_Bambu_tutorial.md)
+If you do not have any data yet or would like to test *bambu* with a full data-set that has been proven to work (the test data-set that comes with the package is too small to do proper analysis on), we recommend the SG-NEx data project.
+You can find this data and instructions on how to install it at [here](https://github.com/GoekeLab/sg-nex-data/blob/master/docs/SG-NEx_Bambu_tutorial.md)
 We highly recommend using the same annotations that were used for genome alignment.
 If you have a gtf file and fasta file you can run bambu with the following options:
 ```rscript
 se <- bambu(reads = sample, annotations = annotations, genome = fa.file)
 ```
-reads -  is a path to one or more bam files aligned to the same genome used in the genome argument, or a path to intermediate read class files (see [Storing and using preprocessed files (rcFiles)](#Storing-and-using-preprocessed-files-rcFiles)) genome - is a path to the genome fasta file.
-This should be the same file used for read alignment.
-Bambu does not support alignment to the transcriptome as it requires the splice junctions from a genome alignment for transcript discovery. annotations - takes a path to a gtf file, a txdb object, or annotations prepared by prepareAnnotations() (see  [Use precalculated annotation objects](#Use-precalculated-annotation-objects)).
+**reads** -  is a path to one or more bam files aligned to the same genome used in the genome argument, or a path to intermediate read class files (see [Storing and using preprocessed files (rcFiles)](#Storing-and-using-preprocessed-files-rcFiles))

+**genome** - is a path to the genome fasta file.
+This should be the same file used for read alignment. *Bambu* does not support alignment to the transcriptome as it requires the splice junctions from a genome alignment for transcript discovery.

+**annotations** - takes a path to a gtf file, a txdb object, or annotations prepared by prepareAnnotations() (see  [Use precalculated annotation objects](#Use-precalculated-annotation-objects)).
 When not provided, de novo transcript discovery is performed (see [De-novo transcript discovery](#De-novo-transcript-discovery))

-NDR - Novel Discovery Rate threshold.
+**NDR** - Novel Discovery Rate threshold.
 A value between 0 and 1 representing the maximum NDR threshold for candidate transcripts to be included in the analysis.
-By default, Bambu will recommend a threshold for your analysis.
-For more information see [Modulating the sensitivity of discovery (pre and post analysis)](#Modulating-the-sensitivity-of-discovery-pre-and-post-analysis)
+By default, *bambu* will recommend a threshold for your analysis.
+For more information see [Modulating the sensitivity of discovery (pre and post analysis)]

+(#Modulating-the-sensitivity-of-discovery-pre-and-post-analysis)
 For full parameter list see [Arguments](#Arguments)

 **Transcript discovery only (no quantification)**